Aravind011464/Restaurant_MERN/README.md

 # 🏨 MERN Reservation Booking System

 A full-stack reservation booking system built using the MERN stack (MongoDB, Express, React, Node.js).
-This system allows users to register, browse available listings, and make reservations for rooms, venues, or services.
+This system allows users to register and make reservations.

 ## 🚀 Features